bmitchinson/blog.mitchinson.dev/README.md

 ## Notes

-- Rebuilt every hour with an action in [bmitchinson/bmitchinson](github.com/bmitchinson/bmitchinson) triggering a build.
+- Rebuilt with an action in [bmitchinson/bmitchinson](github.com/bmitchinson/bmitchinson) triggering a build depending on recent page edits.
   - [How to trigger a build](https://benborgers.com/posts/vercel-schedule)
-  - Before 404ing a route that didn't exist during the last build, vercel will check that notion doesn't have the route.